 One of the most popular beaches in Florida, Palm Beach is known for its calm waters and sunny shores.
 Located in Palm Beach County, it’s one of the beach resort towns along the USA’s East Coast and a must-see.

 Perched on a barrier island, this tropical beach is one of the top places to see around West Palm Beach.
 Snorkeling and diving are also amazing here as the waters are crystal blue.
-The white sandy beaches are perfect for relaxing and reading a book or for playing in the sand with the kids.
+The white sandy beaches are perfect for relaxing and reading a book or for playing in the sand with the kids to the sound of the waves crashing onto the shore.

 Art galleries are peppered throughout the sandy beach strip.
 For panoramic views of the city, stop by The Breakers Palm Beach Hotel.
 Partake in a historic tour and enjoy food and drinks.